 Long story short, if the skylight fails to fill your interior with abundant light, maybe it’s time for you to consider a replacement.
 However, seek the advice of a specialist before coming to a decision.

 This is perhaps the most obvious sign that your skylight needs to be replaced.
 Cracks allow water and heat to enter your home, causing a whole lot of problems and annoyance.
 While they start small, the gaps eventually widen and spread across the surface.
 This not only reduces skylight efficiency but also increases your space heating costs.

 Leaks are the worst problems when it comes to a damaged skylight.
 Always remember that a skylight, although resembles a window, is a part of the roof.
 Therefore, when your roof starts leaking, you gotta address the problem right away.

 If you let the leaks persist, it could lead to more serious damage to the surrounding parts, causing mold, mildew, and peeling paint.
-You do not want the damage to take over the entire roof, when you can deal with it cheaply.
-Therefore, it’s best to replace a leaky skylight rather than undertaking patch repairs.
+You do not want the damage to take over the entire roof when you can deal with it cheaply.
+Therefore, it’s best to replace a leaky skylight rather than undertake patch repairs.

 If you find condensation in or around the panes, it means that there is some problem with the sealant.
 Do not ignore it as condensation can compromise the functionality of your roof over time.
 In some cases, if condensation has been allowed to sit for too long, you may even have to replace the roof, which is expensive and unavoidable.